-"Water Surface Elevation" See Article III, Section 9.2.
+"Water Surface Elevation" As defined in Article III, Section 9.3.29.
 The height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929, (or other datum, where specified) of floods of various magnitudes and frequencies in the floodplains.

 "Warehousing" A use engaged in storage, wholesale and distribution of manufactured products, supplies and equipment, excluding bulk storage of materials that are inflammable or explosive or that present hazards or conditions commonly recognized as offensive.
-(Added March 2014)
+(Adopted March 2014)